Pink Peregrina flowers

 A dense evergreen shrub that may become tree-like with age; stunning clusters of pink flowers are long blooming from spring to fall; a great hedge or screening plant in frost free areas; great in containers as well; seeds are toxic

 Pink Peregrina features showy clusters of pink star-shaped flowers with gold centers at the ends of the branches from late spring to mid fall.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The narrow pinnately compound leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Pink Peregrina is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.